PyWoody/SnakesInSpace/README.md

 The minimum Python version supported is currently Python 3.9.

-SnakesInSpace will require `httpx` to play and `pytest` if you want to run the tests yourself.
+SnakesInSpace will require `httpx` to play and `pytest` and `respx` if you want to run the tests yourself.

 You can install SnakesInSpace from PyPi as well